 New findings show that male pattern baldness and getting gray hair prematurely puts men under 40 at risk of heart disease.
 In fact, these men are five times likelier to develop the condition, representing a risk higher than the one posed by obesity.

-High blood pressure, high cholesterol, obesity, smoking, and physical inactivity are just a few of the “traditional” risk factors for developing heart disease, which is the leading cause of death among people in the United States.
+High blood pressure, high cholesterol, obesity, smoking, and physical inactivity are just a few of the “traditional”

 But new research suggests that two further risk factors should be added to this list: male pattern baldness and prematurely gray hair.

 Results of the study — led by Dr. Kamal Sharma, who is an associate professor in the Department of Cardiology at the U.N.
 Mehta Institute of Cardiology and Research Centre in Ahmedabad, India — were presented at the 69th Annual Conference of the Cardiological Society of India, held in Kolkata, India.

 The first author of the study is Dr. Dhammdeep Humane, who is a senior cardiology resident at the U.N.
 Mehta Institute of Cardiology and Research Centre.